rcruces/2018_rama_spectra/README.md

 ![](rama_spectra_files/figure-markdown_github/unnamed-chunk-5-1.png)

-Step 5: Normalization of the data & Peak detection
+Step 5: Normalization of the data and Peak detection
 ==================================================

 This is done in two steps first we normalized all data to the Mean Absolute Deviation (MAD) and then we search those peaks that are above 2 standart deviation of the MAD. ![](rama_spectra_files/figure-markdown_github/unnamed-chunk-6-1.png)